 This, however, wouldn’t mean we should completely neglect keywords with conversion intent, as there can be some high-purchase intent searches in your niche that you can capitalize upon.
 Also, if you are implementing B2B ecommerce on your site, you should target keywords that can capitalize on this.

 3. Low Search Volume Keyword With High Value

 It’s no secret that the B2B environment is much smaller than B2C.
 More people will, for example, search for “recreational fishing tools” than “marine fishing solutions”.
 A lot more, in fact, and so B2B businesses should focus on high-value, hyper-targeted, and very low-volume keywords.

 So, if you are already familiar with B2C SEO, this fact can throw you off balance.
 In B2C SEO, its common to target keywords with over 10,000 or even over 100,000 searches a month.
 In B2B, even keywords with just 10 searches a month can be extremely valuable.

 The common (and effective) approach here is to group several keywords together into a topic we can address with just a single content, so it will bring more traffic every month.
 However, even with this approach, hundreds of organic views per month is already pretty good.

 In short, focus on the quality of your traffic instead of quantity.

 4. The Importance of Establishing Expertise and Thought Leadership

 Since, as mentioned, B2B site visitors aren’t likely to convert at their first visit.
-For example, an IT manager might stumble upon your content and is now aware about your brand.
+For example, an IT manager might stumble upon your content and is now aware of your brand.
 They are interested in your product, but now they have to convince their higher-ups and the finance team.

-It’s also possible that problems related to your niche haven’t materialized in the searcher’s organization, but only appear a few months after this initial “encounter”.
+It’s also possible that problems related to your niche haven’t materialized in the searcher’s organization but only appear a few months after this initial “encounter”.
 In this case, establishing your brand in this searcher’s memory is very valuable.